 The Shares will be offered in a continuous offering.
-Shares will generally be offered for purchase on any day the NYSE is open for business.
+Shares will generally be offered for purchase on any day the NYSE is open for business, however, certain Financial Intermediaries may elect to offer subscriptions only on a monthly basis.
 If you transmit your order to a Financial Intermediary before the close of regular trading (generally 4:00 p.m.
 Eastern time) on a day that the NYSE is open for business, your order will be priced at the Fund's NAV next computed after it is received by the Financial Intermediary in good order (including payment in full).
 The Fund will be deemed to have received a purchase order when the Financial Intermediary (or an authorized designee), receives the request in good order.
-A Financial Intermediary may hold your shares in an omnibus account in the Financial Intermediary's name and the Financial Intermediary may maintain your individual ownership records.
+A Financial Intermediary may hold your Shares in an omnibus account in the Financial Intermediary's name and the Financial Intermediary may maintain your individual ownership records.
 The Fund may pay the Financial Intermediary for maintaining individual ownership records as well as providing other shareholder services.
 Financial Intermediaries may charge fees for the services they provide to you in connection with processing your transaction order or maintaining your account with them.
 Financial Intermediaries are responsible for placing your order correctly and promptly with the Fund, forwarding payment promptly, as well as ensuring that you receive copies of the Fund's Prospectus.
-If your Financial Intermediary requires you to purchase shares directly from the Fund, you and your Financial Intermediary will be required to complete an investor application electronically with the Fund.
+If your Financial Intermediary requires you to purchase Shares directly from the Fund, you and your Financial Intermediary will be required to complete an investor application electronically with the Fund.
 Contact your Financial Intermediary for more information on investing in the Fund.